Man Hikes To 40 Year Old Wreck Hidden In The Catskill Mountains

 What happened at Stoppel Point back in 1983?

-• Before taking off, the manager of a flight school informed him that the weather was bad, with poor visibility due to fog and overcast skies.
+- Before taking off, a flight school manager informed him that the weather was terrible, with poor visibility due to fog and overcast skies.

-• Miller, with a student certificate that had been previously revoked by the FAA for violations and no flight plan, ignored the warning.
+- With a student certificate that the FAA had previously revoked for violations and no flight plan, Miller ignored the warning.

-• At approximately 9:48 am his plane collided with trees at the top of mountainous terrain at an elevation of approximately 3400 ft.
-After the initial impact, his aircraft continued about 500 ft. before coming to a stop in a wooded area atop Stoppel Point.
+- At approximately 9:48 a.m., his plane collided with trees at an elevation of roughly 3400 ft, at the top of mountainous terrain.
+After the initial impact, his aircraft continued about 500 ft. before stopping in a wooded area atop Stoppel Point.

-Hiker Locates Place Crash in Catskills from 1983
+Hiker Locates Plane Crash in Catskills from 1983

 See What's Inside This Haunted NY Prison Abandoned a Decade Ago